-A tree survey is a specialised survey that assesses the size, age, health and life expectancy of a tree that has a diameter of over 75mm, then provides recommendations on the further treatment of the tree and whether it should be retained or removed from a site.
-It will also issue recommendations on whether any remedial work be required, if the tree is to remain on site.
+Tree Surveys are a specialised survey that assess the size, age, health and life expectancy of a tree.
+To be assessed, the tree must have a diameter of over 75mm.
+The tree survey will provide recommendations on any required treatment of the tree and whether it should be retained on the site.
+The survey will also issue recommendations on whether any remedial work will be required.

-A tree survey can often be required as part of a planning application for a property development project, in particular if the development will affect the surrounding landscape and trees situated within that landscape.
-Tree surveys can also be carried out for insurance purposes for both domestic and commercial clients.
+A tree survey can be required as part of a planning application for a development project.
+This is particularly the case if the development will affect the surrounding landscape and trees situated within that landscape.
+Tree surveys can be carried out for insurance purposes for both domestic and commercial clients.

-In order to be suitable for planning applications, tree surveys should always be conducted in line with British Standard 5837-2012.
-This ensure that the survey is carried out to the highest standard and complies with the regulations set within the standard.
+To be suitable for planning applications, tree surveys should be conducted in line with British Standard 5837-2012.
+This ensures the survey is carried out to the highest standard and complies with relevant regulations.

-Occasionally, when a tree survey is carried out, the tree surveyed is identified as having a Tree Protection Order (TPO) applied to it.
-These can often be applied to trees when they are located in a specific area or they have been identified as having significant amenity value, rare or a particularly good specimen.
-Trees with a TPO applied to them will require additional documentation and searches carried out due to the stipulations set in place.
+Occasionally, when a tree survey is completed, the tree surveyed is identified as having a Tree Protection Order (TPO) applied.
+These can be applied to trees when they are located in a specific area.
+Alternatively, they are applied when a tree has significant amenity value, is rare or a particularly good specimen.
+Trees with a TPO applied to them require additional documentation and searches due to the stipulations set in place.
 Visit our page on Tree Protection Orders for more information.

 How does it work?

-Following your initial contact with ProHort, we will be able to provide you with any advice you may require regarding the requirements for the tree survey and arrange for our specialist consultant to carry out the survey.
-You will need to provide us with an idea of how many trees are located on the site, in order for us to be able to provide you with an idea of costing.
+Following your initial contact with ProHort, we will provide you with advice regarding the requirements for the tree survey.
+We will then arrange for our specialist consultant to complete the survey.
+You will need to inform us of how many trees are located on the site, so we can give you a costing.

-The specialist consultant will then visit the site to carry out the survey and take any required measurements.
-If required, the consultant will meet with yourself or the client onsite to ensure that any specific requirements for the survey are incorporated into the resulting report.
+The specialist consultant will visit the site to carry out the survey and take any required measurements.
+If required, the consultant will meet with yourself onsite.
+This will help ensure that any requirements for the survey are incorporated into the report.